ilsegaertner/CUB-film-data-client/README.md

 ### Challenges

-The implementation of the client-side for the app took me way longer than any other previous project, and especially longer than the backend programming of the app.
+The client-side implementation presented unique challenges and required a significant time investment compared to previous projects, particularly the backend programming of the API.

 As being new to Javascript and React relying on robust underrstanding of Javascript, I learned both (again) in the course of this project, going back and forth of old and new concepts.
 I was challenged with grasping the concepts of hooks, state and props.

-As a conclusion it was not an easy, but very enriching task being aware of all the advantages that come in knowing how to creat REACT projects from scratch.
+The process of learning REACT was enriching being aware of all the advantages that come with manouvering inside of REACT.

 ### Technologies used